GT5-46474-005_G05-U, 2024

 The works consist of three elements:

-2) Space Frame is a rigid, lightweight structure constructed from interlocking struts in a geometric pattern.
-Space Frames can be used to span large areas with few interior supports, therefore a key element for the development of megastructures, invented by Alexander Graham Bell for his aeronautical experiments at the beginning of the 20th century.
-Space Frames make a measure to our technological world, a modular unit, a rigid constuction of knowledge that stands between us and the view of the world.
+2) Space Frames are lightweight, 3-dimentional structures that consist of several struts, interlocked in a geometric pattern.
+Space Frames can be used to span large areas with few interior supports, therefore a key element for the development of megastructures, originally invented by Alexander Graham Bell for his aeronautical experiments at the beginning of the 20th century.
+Space Frames are a means to measure our technological world, a modular unit, a rigid constuction of knowledge that stands between us and the world.

 Curated by Galini Lazani.
 Photographs by Dimitris Foutris.